-In a significant development, research is now moving towards constraining the deformation of gaussian primitives to adhere to physical realism.
-PhysGaussian~\cite{xie2024physgaussian} pioneered this by combining an MPM (Material Point Method)~\cite{Sulsky1994} simulator with Gaussian Splatting~\cite{3dgs}, treating each gaussian primitive as a particle within the MPM simulation.
-This work has inspired many subsequent studies~\cite{zhong2024reconstruction, jiang2025phystwin, jiang2024vr, lin2025omniphysgs, huang2025dreamphysics, qiu2024feature} integrating physics-aware priors into Gaussian Splatting; however, these efforts remain largely confined to generation tasks~\cite{jiang2024vr, lin2025omniphysgs, huang2025dreamphysics, qiu2024feature}, with only a few addressing Dynamic Novel View Synthesis (DyNVS)~\cite{zhong2024reconstruction, jiang2025phystwin}.
-Even for DyNVS, methods are typically limited to single objects or single materials, with most focusing on viscoelastic substances.
-Consequently, exploring physics-aware DyNVS research involving rich object interactions and diverse physical materials remains significantly underexplored.
-We believe our dataset can serve as a foundational resource for this crucial direction.
+Modeling dynamic scenes with 4DGS is increasingly moving toward incorporating physical laws to govern motion.
+PhysGaussian~\cite{xie2024physgaussian} pioneers this direction by combining an MPM~\citep{Sulsky1994} simulator with Gaussian Splatting, treating each Gaussian primitive as a particle within the particle-grid simulation framework of MPM.
+This work has inspired many subsequent studies~\cite{zhong2024reconstruction, jiang2025phystwin, jiang2024vr, lin2025omniphysgs, huang2025dreamphysics, qiu2024feature} integrating physics-aware priors into 4DGS; however, these efforts remain largely confined to generation tasks~\cite{jiang2024vr, lin2025omniphysgs, huang2025dreamphysics, qiu2024feature}, with only a few addressing Dynamic Novel View Synthesis (DyNVS)~\cite{zhong2024reconstruction, jiang2025phystwin}.
+Even among DyNVS methods, existing approaches are typically limited to single-object scenes with homogeneous materials, predominantly focusing on {\typeone} substances.
+Consequently, physics-aware DyNVS involving rich object interactions and diverse physical materials remains largely underexplored, a gap our dataset is designed to address.